paritytech/substrate-api-sidecar/README.md

 ### Rust development installation

-If you are looking to hack on the `calc` Rust crate:

-Make sure your machine has an [up-to-date version of `rustup`](https://www.rust-lang.org/tools/install) installed to manage Rust dependencies.
+If you are looking to hack on the `calc` Rust crate make sure your machine has an [up-to-date version of `rustup`](https://www.rust-lang.org/tools/install) installed to manage Rust dependencies.

 Install `wasm-pack` if your machine does not already have it: